iampopov/eslint-prettier-setup/README.md

 #### ESLint Config

-Run the following in your root folder of the project:
+Create the following file in the root folder of your project:

 ```bash
 touch .eslintrc.json